pachyderm/docs-content/latest/run-commands/pachctl_auth_get_repo.md

 ```
   -h, --help             help for repo
-      --project string   The project containing the repo. (default "joins")
+      --project string   The project containing the repo. (default "openCV")
 ```

 ### Options inherited from parent commands